 - Vocational Nursing

-Note: Students in Health Information Technology, Medical Transcription, Medical Records Specialist, and Medical Coding are highly encouraged to obtain immunizations but are not required to submit documentation prior to enrollment.
+Note: Students in Health Information Technology, Medical Transcription, Medical Records Specialist, and Medical Coding are mandated to obtain immunizations but are not required to submit documentation prior to enrollment.

 All students must submit acceptable documentation of immunization, immunity or serologic verification as described in the Standard by the deadline specified in their acceptance process.
-A hold on registration will be in effect until the compliance secretary in the office of the Dean of Nursing/Allied Health Division receives the required documentation.
+A hold on registration will be in effect until the Clinical Affairs Specialist receives the required documentation.